Horse ivermectin is not safe for human consumption and can cause serious health risks if misused.

 Is horse ivermectin safe for humans to take?

 Horse ivermectin is not safe for human consumption.
-It contains much higher doses and inactive ingredients that are not tested or approved for humans.
-Using it can cause serious health risks including overdose and exposure to toxic substances.
+It can contain much higher concentrations than a person should take, and its inactive ingredients are not evaluated for human use.
+Using it can cause serious health risks including overdose and other toxic effects.

 Can humans take horse ivermectin instead of human ivermectin?

 No, humans should never take horse ivermectin as a substitute.
-Human ivermectin is carefully dosed and regulated, whereas horse ivermectin is formulated for large animals with different physiology and safety standards.
+Human ivermectin is carefully dosed and regulated, whereas horse ivermectin is formulated for large animals with different dosing systems and safety considerations.

 What are the risks if humans take horse ivermectin?

-Taking horse ivermectin can lead to accidental overdose and poisoning due to its high concentration and untested inactive ingredients.
+Taking horse ivermectin can lead to accidental overdose and poisoning due to its high concentration and animal-specific formulation.
 This misuse can cause severe adverse effects and potentially life-threatening complications.

 Why is horse ivermectin dosage unsafe for humans?